nice-game-hints/deponia/03-organon-cruiser/01-first-hatch.md

 ---
 title: Opening the first hatch with red wires
-keywords: first hatch
+keywords: first hatch, organon, cruiser, robot, arm
 ---

-# Bolt cutters
+There's two hatches in the Organon Cruiser.
+The first one has red wires.

+# How to cut the wires?
 Did you bring the bolt cutters with you?

-# No?
+## No?
 Hmm.. okay.
 Maybe [the middle hatch](02-middle-hatch.md) would have something to use.

-# Got it
+# Got something
 Use the robot arm to cut the wires.